fabric8io/fabric8-platform/README.md

 ### CDI

 * [fabric8-cdi](cdi.html) provides an easy way to work with Kubernetes [services](service.html) using the CDI Dependency Injection approach
-* [fabric8-apt](https://github.com/fabric8io/fabric8/tree/master/fabric8-apt) provides an APT code generator to create a JSON Schema file for each environment variable injected by the [@ConfigProperty](http://deltaspike.apache.org/documentation/configuration.html) annotation from [deltaspike](http://deltaspike.apache.org/) - giving dteails of the name, type, default value and description.
+* [fabric8-apt](https://github.com/fabric8io/fabric8/tree/master/fabric8-apt) provides an APT code generator to create a JSON Schema file for each environment variable injected by the [@ConfigProperty](http://deltaspike.apache.org/documentation/configuration.html) annotation from [deltaspike](http://deltaspike.apache.org/) - giving details of the name, type, default value and description.
 This can then be used by the [fabric8:json maven goal](mavenplugin.html) to list all of the environment variables and their

 ### DevOps